Arizona Drug Possession Laws

 How you are charged and your potential sentence depends on the substance and quantity you were caught with.

-Possession of a dangerous drug is considered a Class 1 misdemeanor punishable by up to 6 months in jail and fines of up to $2,500.
+Possession of a dangerous drug is considered a Class 4 felony and is punishable by up to 3.75 years in prison.

-Possession of narcotics is a Class 5 felony punishable by up to 1 ½ years in prison.
+Possession of narcotics is a Class 4 felony and is punishable by up 3.75 years in prison.

 Deferred Prosecution for First Time Offenders